 In the data at our disposal, wealth is recorded at tax value.
 For items such as loans and deposits, the tax value is equivalent to the market value, but for other items the tax value is systematically below the market value (housing) or zero (tax-favored pension accounts).
 Investments in asset types with a low tax value is of independent interest to us because they represent an important tax avoidance strategy as explained below.
 However, when we seek to control for ex ante characteristics in our regressions, we prefer to measure wealth at market value.
-Following Alstadsæter et al. (2019), we construct a measure of market wealth that is consistent with the household wealth recorded in national accounts and thus comparable to wealth for the United States computed by Saez and Zucman (2016).
-For disclosers, the measure of ex ante net wealth also includes the value of the hidden assets, based on the corrections to pre-disclosure tax returns made by the tax authorities for the purposes of computing back taxes.
+Following Alstadsæter el al., (2019a), we construct a measure of market wealth that is consistent with the household wealth recorded in national accounts and thus comparable to wealth for the United States computed by Saez and Zucman (2016).4 For disclosers, the measure of ex ante net wealth also includes the value of the hidden assets, based on the corrections to pre-disclosure tax returns made by the tax authorities for the purposes of computing back taxes.

 We match income, wealth and tax data to comprehensive information about cross-border bank transfers collected by the Norwegian customs authorities.
 For each transfer involving a personal account in a Norwegian bank, we observe the transferred amount, the owner of the Norwegian account, and the country of the foreign bank account.
-Last, we add information from the corporate shareholder register to study the use of holding corporations to avoid taxes,
+Last, we add information from the corporate shareholder register to study the use of holding corporations to avoid taxes, and information from the population register to study migration.